Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

 \subsubsection{Analysis for a single model}

-We analyze in isolation the impact of rationing on the demand for the Toyota Corolla.
-At a high level, the core task is to build a counterfactual; the time series of demand for the Corolla had there not been rationing.
+We analyze in isolation the impact of rationing on the demand for the Toyota Highlander.
+At a high level, the core task is to build a counterfactual; the time series of demand for the Highlander had there not been rationing.

 As intuited and anticipated above, pure matching approaches deliver a poor counterfactual for the to-be-treated unit.
-Whether we match the Corolla in Tianjin to the Corolla in Shijiazhuang, or to the nearest model in Tianjin according to the penalty term, so in the $\ell_{2}$ sense, we get an unconvincing fit even as assessed by the plot of the time series.
+Whether we match the Highlander in Tianjin to the Highlander in Shijiazhuang, or to the nearest model in Shijiazhuang according to the penalty term, so in the $\ell_{2}$ sense, we get an unconvincing fit even as assessed by the plot of the time series.
 See Figure \ref{fig:one model fits}.

-This motivates the use a of synthetic control, a match that is averaged over multiple donors, and is thus expected to have lower variance.
-Concerns of model flexibility --there are 175 donors after eliminating models that were either introduced after the beginning of our time series or discarded before the end-- and noisy to-be-treated series motivate the use of penalized synthetic controls (\citeNP{abadie2021penalized}).
+This motivates the use of a synthetic control, a match that is averaged over multiple donors and is thus expected to have lower variance.\footnote{For a more general discussion of methods blending difference-in-differences and synthetic controls, see \citeA{doudchenko2016balancing}.} Concerns of model flexibility --there are 76 donors after eliminating models that were either introduced after the beginning of our time series or discarded before the end-- and noisy to-be-treated series motivate the use of penalized synthetic controls (\citeNP{abadie2021penalized}).
 As is generally the case, two general approaches avail to estimate the tuning parameter of the penalty term: the \emph{cross-validation} approach and the\emph{ information criteria} approach.

-Our data set is too limited to assess in a data-driven way which method best estimates out-of-sample mean-squared error; such ``cross-validation of cross-validation methods'' are generally and obviously very data hungry procedures.
-Hence, in order to select the appropriate method of estimation of out-of-sample error, we mimicked as best as we could the data generating process of the application.
-In simulation exercise of Section 4.2, we found that the information criteria approach provided a more accurate estimate or prediction error and, crucially, produced a model that better predicted treatment effects, especially at short horizons.
+In the simulation exercise of \Cref{sec:simulation}, we found that the information criteria approach provided a more accurate estimate of prediction error and, crucially, produced a model that better predicted treatment effects, especially at short horizons.